guyb27/my_secmalloc/README.md

 - If you find yourself running a ``make test`` and encounter a problem, make sure you've built the static library needed to run the tests.
   Make sure you've also installed criterion in `/usr` and its dependencies.
   You may also need to perform a ``make clean static`` before redoing a ``make test``.
-- At present, the solution does not allow you to run any program, so check that you have the malloc, calloc, realloc and free symbols with this command:
+- At present, the solution does not allow you to run every program, so check that you have the malloc, calloc, realloc and free symbols with this command:
   ``nm libmy_secmalloc.so | grep " T " | grep -v my_ | cut -f3 -d' ' | sort``.
 If you don't have these symbols, do a ``make clean`` and then a ``make dynamic``.
 - For any other error, don't hesitate to open an exit in accordance with the given template.